 Fiji - Enhancing capacity for improving design and construction of single-story houses and schools for climate and disaster risk

-- Component 2: Activities within this component help develop a set of guidelines with illustrations and material for design and construction of schools.
+- Component 2: Activities within this component helped develop a set of guidelines with illustrations and material for design and construction of schools.

-The project is implemented by the World Bank in close collaboration with the Government of Fiji and particularly its Ministry of Industry, Trade and Tourism, Ministry of Education, Heritage and Arts, and Ministry of Rural and Maritime Development, Disaster Management and Meteorological Services.
+The project was implemented by the World Bank in close collaboration with the Government of Fiji and particularly the Ministry of Economy, the Ministry of Industry, Trade and Tourism, the Ministry of Education, the Heritage and Arts, and the Ministry of Rural and Maritime Development, Disaster Management and Meteorological Services.

 Window of Action